Razan-Mahmoud/TODO-APP-WITH-REACT.JS/README.md

 # Todo App with React.JS

 This is a simple app I did as a practice, following the steps mentioned in Smoljames's video -link below.
 Thanks a lot, James, that was a great video and to the point.
-Tha app is built with React.JS and Vite.
+The app is built with React.JS and Vite.
 In addition, I used the Font Awesome React Component, from which docs I got loads of help: THANKS guys!

 You can reach this app via: